oasis-tcs/openc2-oc2ls/oc2ls.md

 ### 4.2.2 Example 2

-There are several features requested in the 'query features' Command.
+There are several features requested in the `query features` Command.
 All requested features can be returned in a single Response Message.

 **Command:**